Affine connections and symmetry jets: Why there are no other tensors than the torsion and the curvature ?

 In order to write proofs of the results announced previously, the following result, due to Tapia, is particularly useful.
 It generalizes to Lie groupoids the well-known theorem of E.~Cartan according to which any closed subgroup of a Lie group is an embedded Lie subgroup~:

 \begin{thm} \cite{Ta} Let $G \rightrightarrows M$ be a locally trivial Lie groupoid.
-Then any closed (algebraic) subgroupoid of $G$ is an embedded Lie subgroupoid. \end{thm} Locally trivial Lie groupoids are those Lie groupoids for which the map $\alpha \times \beta : G \to M \times M$ is a surjective submersion (see \dref{loc-triv-def} in \aref{groupoids}).
-This condition is certainly satisfied by $\b^{(1)}(M)$ (cf.~\lref{loc-triv}).
+Then any closed (algebraic) subgroupoid of $G$ is an embedded Lie subgroupoid. \end{thm} Locally trivial Lie groupoids are those Lie groupoids for which the map $\alpha \times \beta : G \to M \times M$ is a surjective submersion.
+This condition is certainly satisfied by $\b^{(1)}(\PP(M))$ (cf.~\lref{loc-triv}).

-\begin{dfn} Given a family $\{Q_1, ..., Q_k\}$ of $(1, p)$-tensors on $M$, the subgroupoid of $\b^{(1)}(M)$ consisting of those $1$-jets $\xi$ that preserve all $Q_i$'s in the sense that
+\begin{dfn} Given a family $\{Q_1, ..., Q_k\}$ of $(1, p)$-tensors on $M$, the subgroupoid of $\b^{(1)}(\PP(M))$ consisting of those $1$-jets $\xi$ that preserve all $Q_i$'s in the sense that

 for all $X_1,..., X_p \in \IX(M)$ and all $i = 1, ..., k$ is denoted by $\b(Q_1, ..., Q_k)$. \end{dfn}

 \begin{cor} For any choice of tensors $Q_1, ..., Q_k$, the (algebraic) subgroupoid $\b(Q_1, ..., Q_k)$ is an embedded Lie subgroupoid.
 In particular, given a symmetry jet ${\mathfrak s}$, this yields a set of embedded Lie subgroupoids ${\mathcal B}(T)$, ${\mathcal B}(R)$, ${\mathcal B}(T, \nabla T, R)$, etc ..., for $T$ (\rp $R$) the torsion (\rp curvature) of the associated connection $\nabla^{\mathfrak s}$. \end{cor}